microsoft/TypeScript-Handbook/quick-start/react-webpack.md

     },
     module: {
         loaders: [
-            // all files with a '.ts' or '.tsx' extension will be handled by 'ts-loader' { test: /\.tsx?$/, loader: "ts-loader" }
+            // Make sure all files with a '.ts' or '.tsx' extension
+            // will be handled by 'ts-loader'
+            { test: /\.tsx?$/, loader: "ts-loader" }
         ]
     }